The Effects of Concerta Use: Short-Term, Long-Term, Side Effects, and Treatment

 - Increased focus.

 However, stimulant misuse can actually do long-term damage to the brain and body.
-For example, abusing it can actually hamper the development of a young brain.
-Continue reading to learn more about the potential effects of misusing Concerta.You don’t have to live with addiction.
+For example, abusing stimulants can actually hamper the development of a young brain.
+Continue reading to learn more about the effects of Concerta use.

 The side effects of Concerta use can be mild or extreme.
-The side effects depend on the dosage taken, the body chemistry of the user, and the presence of other substances in the body.
-Side effects of Concerta can include:
+Side effects depend on the dosage taken, the body chemistry of the user, and the presence of other substances in the body.
+Side effects of Concerta use can include:

 - Stomach pain.